Online Registration Agreements

 _ NO - As a parent, I do not grant consent to School District U-46 to publish the photographs/images/work of my child in any school or District sponsored material, publication, videotape, or website, or to release it to outside entities such as the news media.

-(Please note: This is not an agreement to purchases student portraits.)
+(Please note: This is not an agreement to purchase student portraits.)

 All Students - Release Agreement - Directory Release